PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Abstract

 \section{Abstract}

-Late Professor M. J. D. Powell designed five trust-region derivative-free optimization methods, namely \gls{cobyla}, \gls{uobyqa}, \gls{newuoa}, \gls{bobyqa}, and \gls{lincoa}.
-He also carefully implemented them into publicly available solvers, which are renowned for their robustness and efficiency.
+The late Professor M. J. D. Powell devised five trust-region methods for derivative-free optimization, namely \gls{cobyla}, \gls{uobyqa}, \gls{newuoa}, \gls{bobyqa}, and \gls{lincoa}.
+He carefully implemented them into publicly available solvers, renowned for their robustness and efficiency.
 However, the solvers were implemented in Fortran 77 and hence may not be easily accessible to some users.
 We introduce the \gls{pdfo} package, which provides user-friendly Python and MATLAB interfaces to Powell's code.
 With \gls{pdfo}, users of such languages can call Powell's Fortran solvers easily without dealing with the Fortran code.
 Moreover, \gls{pdfo} includes bug fixes and improvements, which are particularly important for handling problems that suffer from ill-conditioning or failures of function evaluations.
 In addition to the \gls{pdfo} package, we provide an overview of Powell's methods, sketching them from a uniform perspective, summarizing their main features, and highlighting the similarities and interconnections among them.
-We also present some experiments on \gls{pdfo} to demonstrate its stability under noise, tolerance of failures in function evaluations, and potential in solving certain hyperparameter optimization problems.
+We also present experiments on \gls{pdfo} to demonstrate its stability under noise, tolerance of failures in function evaluations, and potential to solve certain hyperparameter optimization problems.

-\keywords{Derivative-free optimization \and COBYLA \and UOBYQA \and NEWUOA \and BOBYQA \and LINCOA} \subclass{65K05 \and 90C30 \and 90C56 \and 90-04}
+\keywords{Derivative-free optimization \and COBYLA \and UOBYQA \and NEWUOA \and BOBYQA \and LINCOA} \msc{65K05 \and 90C30 \and 90C56 \and 90-04}